D-abco/Random-Album-Bot/README.md

     pip install -r requirements.txt
     ```

-4. Create a [.env](http://_vscodecontentref_/0) file in the project directory and add your Discord bot token and Last.fm API key:
+4. Create a .env file in the project directory and add your Discord bot token and Last.fm API key:

     ```env
     BOT_TOKEN=your_discord_bot_token
     LASTFM_API_KEY=your_lastfm_api_key #optional
     ```

-5. Create a directory named [albums](http://_vscodecontentref_/1) in the project directory and add JSON files for each artist.
+5. Navigate to the folder named `albums` in the project directory and add JSON files for each artist.
 Each JSON file should be named after the artist and contain the following structure:

     ```json
     {